network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 by the server selection.
 Second, the network stack deployed on the selected server may not be representative for workloads that are relevant to the user running the test.

-## Root-causing Responsiveness
+## Investigating Poor Responsiveness

-Once a responsiveness result has been generated one might be tempted to try to localize the source of a potential low responsiveness.
+Once a responsiveness result has been generated one might be motivated to try to localize the source of a low responsiveness.
 The responsiveness measurement is however aimed at providing a quick, top-level view of the responsiveness under working conditions the way end-users experience it.
 Localizing the source of low responsiveness involves however a set of different tools and methodologies.

-Nevertheless, the Responsiveness Test allows to gain some insight into what the source of the latency is.
+Nevertheless, the Responsiveness Test allows users to gain some insight into what the source of the latency is.
 To gain this insight, implementations of the responsiveness test are encouraged to have an optional verbose mode that exposes the inner workings of the algorithm as well as statistics from the lower layers.